drhsqlite/fossil-mirror/www/chat.md

-Sidebar: message deletion is a type of message and deletions count towards updates in the recent activity list (counted for the person who performed the deletion, nor the author of the deleted comment).
-That can potentially lead to odd corner cases where a user shows up in the list but has no messages which are currently visible because they were deleted.
+Sidebar: message deletion is a type of message and deletions count towards updates in the recent activity list (counted for the person who performed the deletion, not the author of the deleted comment).
+That can potentially lead to odd corner cases where a user shows up in the list but has no messages which are currently visible because they were deleted, or an admin user who has not posted anything but deleted a message.
 That is a known minor cosmetic-only bug with a resolution of "will not fix."

 ## Implementation Details